Center of Academic Excellence

-Because of our commitment to Cybersecurity and Information Assurance, PCC is designated by the National Security Agency and Department of Homeland Security as a Center for Academic Excellence in Cyber Defense: 2 Year Education.
+Because of our commitment to Cybersecurity, PCC has been designated by the National Security Agency and Department of Homeland Security as a Center of Academic Excellence in Cyber Defense (CAE-CD).

-- Marc Goodman and Dan Dougherty, CIS Department Chairs
+- Marc Goodman and Rocco Charamella, CIS Department Chairs

 About the program

-Earn a certificate or degree in Cybersecurity Fundamentals at Portland Community College!
+Earn a degree or certificate in Cybersecurity at Portland Community College!

 - Specialize in cybersecurity while learning about computing.